“Comparenting:” 5 Tips for Parents to Finally Stop Comparing Their Kids

 But what if we look at them scientifically; examine the disparate parts of each of them that reveal their individuality?
 And what if we, instead of comparing, embraced their separateness—their originality?

-Why parents compare is essential to understand so that conscious preventative measures can be put into place: (Cue in bumper sticker: “My child is an honor student at North Haven Elementary.”)
+Understanding why parents compare is essential so that conscious preventative measures can be put into place: (Cue in bumper sticker: “My child is an honor student at North Haven Elementary.”)

 Whether a two-parent household, single-parent, or blended family—where remarriage brings same-age and gender kids to the family unit—keeping parental minds clear and confident is daunting.
 Comparing kids seems to sneak in, amid laundry piles, food-smudged breakfast plates, and the witnessing of freshly-attired children in the school carpool line.